Skip to main content

 Input components

-Compose offers a comprehensive set of input components that make it easy to collect user input.
-Every input component offers a hook (either onEnter or onChange) that lets you respond to user interaction.
+Compose offers an extensive set of inputs that make it easy to collect user input.

 page.add(() => ui.radioGroup("ice-cream", ["yes", "no"], {